slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Prepare the child for the path, not the child for the path.

 <!--
+> *"My partner teacher does this lovely thing when a student in his class gives him an «I don’t know» response.
+He simply says, «tell me something you do know that might be helpful»."
+> *"Presence rids us of the need for parenting «strategies», many of which are more manipulative than nurturing."  -- Julie Louisson *

 - we become good parents when you start to control yourself instead of controlling your child.
 - If you don’t have kids you’ll be the first organism of your direct ancestors to not reproduce since the beggining of life.
 - we are raising weak men and girls who need validation because their father wasn’t there.